El Camino Health hospitals and clinics are open throughout Santa Clara County.

 - The person should not leave the patient room unless necessary and will not be able to leave and come back.
 They will be well cared for and provided food.

-- Additional support, such as a doula or additional loved ones, can be connected virtually.
-At this time, only one visitor/support person is allowed.
+- Additional support, additional loved ones, can be connected virtually.

 Q: How will safety precautions impact a birth plan?